UIC-CS484/assignment-2---final-project-repository-team-3/Readme.md

 ### RESTful API

 Our team used PokeAPI, a RESTful API that consists of data on every current Pokemon.
-The API was directly queried and a node package (Pokedex-Promise) was used to query the API
+The API was directly queried and a node package (Pokedex-Promise) was used to query the API.

 Code snippets below: